Dudhope Castle

 Dudhope Castle is an extended late medieval tower house located on the southern face of Dundee Law in Dundee, Scotland.

 History

 Construction and private ownership

 The castle was originally built in the late 13th century by the Scrymgeour family, with the original castle being a smaller tower house.
 This was replaced around 1460.

 James V visited in April 1540.
 The castle was further extended in 1580 for James Scrimgeour and Magdalen Livingstone to its current L-plan structure with additional circular "angle" towers, although these were demolished in the 18th century.
-James VI and I stayed at Dudhope on 20 May 1617.
+Some dormer or storm windows had stone pediments dated "1600", with the initials "DML" for Dame Magdalen Livingstone.
+James VI and I was at Dudhope on 23 April 1602 and 20 May 1617.